Egunjobi-Tunde/Cook-a-thon/README.md

 The data was cleaned prior to the analysis
 Nan values, unnecessary space, URL, and unnecessary characters

-**Data Visualization and analysis:**
+**Data Visualization:**
-Leveraging Python's data analysis libraries like Matplotlib, WordCloud, Vader, etc. Exploratory data analysis (EDA) on the collected tweets was performed.
+Leveraging Python's data analysis libraries like Matplotlib, WordCloud, etc. Exploratory data analysis (EDA) on the collected tweets was performed.

+**Sentiment Analysis:** with Vader from NLTK